foopgp/foopgp-hugowebsite/content/english/about/join.md

 These membership fees allow you to obtain your first FOOPGP tokens and finance the association's work to enable [the transition from a monetary, economic, and political system that is destroying our lives and our planet, to a new system more respectful of all living things](/about/white-book/)

-Foopgp tokens, also known as *djis* (**Ɉ**), are comparable to shares: they are freely exchangeable between members of the association, and the number of djis owned by each member determines the number of votes they have, when decisions that have not reached consensus need to be made.
+Foopgp tokens, also known as *djis* (**Ɉ**), are comparable to shares: they are freely exchangeable between members of the association and, when we have to make decisions that do not reach consensus, we vote with a number of votes depending on the amount of djis in our nominative wallets.

 However, the comparison ends there, as these tokens have other very interesting characteristics: